fraganator/archive-cache-manager/README.md

 * Configurable minimum archive size (skip caching small archives).
 * Option to keep select ROMs cached and ready to play.
 * Select and play individual ROM files from an archive.
-* File extension priorities per emulator and platform (cue, bin, iso, etc).
+* Filename and extension priorities per emulator and platform (cue, bin, iso, etc).

 ### Example Use Cases
 Why use Archive Cache Manager?
 Here's some example use cases.